Is Gene Therapy an Option for Glaucoma?

 Introduction

 Glaucoma is a leading cause of irreversible vision loss due to progressive degeneration of the optic nerve, which transmits visual information from the eye to the brain.
 While several genetic and environmental risk factors contribute to the development and progression of the disease, the only proven method to treat glaucoma and slow vision loss consists of lowering eye pressure with eye drop medications or surgeries.
 Unfortunately, glaucoma tends to progress despite these conventional therapies.
-As we gain a better understanding about glaucoma disease mechanisms, such as by identifying underlying genetic defects, more effective therapies can be developed.
+As we gain a better understanding of glaucoma disease mechanisms, such as by identifying underlying genetic defects, more effective therapies can be developed.
 These novel treatments, including gene therapies, show much promise in laboratory settings and hopefully can proceed to clinical trials in the next few years.

 What Is Gene Therapy?

-With ocular gene therapy, genetic material such as DNA or RNA is injected into the eye with the purpose of achieving a therapeutic effect.
+With ocular gene therapy, genetic material such as DNA or RNA is injected into the eye to achieve a therapeutic effect.
 One common and effective way to administer gene therapy is by using benign virus particles, or vectors, that carry the genetic material into the cells of interest.
 Alternatively, cells can be harvested or developed from stem cells, treated with gene therapy in a dish in the laboratory, and then injected into the eye.
 The advantages of gene therapy include the ability to specifically target known disease mechanisms and cells and the potential that a one-time treatment will result in a long-term therapeutic effect and possibly a cure.
 By injecting the gene therapy vector directly into the eye, the treatment reaches the desired target more effectively than by eye drops or oral medications.
 The eye is well suited for gene therapy because it forms a separate compartment where inflammation is relatively muted compared to other organs; this is referred to as “immune privilege.”

 Gene therapy can be used to address genetic risk factors by either replacing or silencing defective genes that contribute to the development and progression of glaucoma.
 Gene therapy can also be applied to enable cells within the eye to produce drugs continuously, thereby replacing the need for daily eye drop medication.